1jour1vin

 Wine rated (2008 guide) 98/100

-Rated estate (2024 guide) 4 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2024 guide) 4*Stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

 About the estate: